Shivsrijit/InstaML/docs/architecture.md

 This document provides a detailed breakdown of the InstaML system architecture, services interaction, data storage configurations, and communication flows.

----

 ## 1. System Overview

-InstaML is built on a **decoupled microservices architecture** designed to separate API orchestration, model training execution, and real-time inference.
+InstaML is built on a decoupled microservices architecture designed to separate API orchestration, model training execution, and real-time inference.
 This separation allows training tasks (which are highly CPU/memory intensive) and prediction tasks (which require high availability and low latency) to scale independently.

 ```mermaid
 graph TD